metacommunities/metacommunities/publications/bigdata_ethnography_2016/log.md

 - reached edit 17
 - some comments for eds:
     - found it quite hard to respond to main comment on page 2; problem for me is that I'm not a practising ethnographer, although keenly interested in it.
 I don't know the contemporary debates well.
 Could you point me to a couple of things to read for orientation?
 Could you be something of your own?
 I did read some George Marcus from JCultEcon, 2014, and added it

+## Thu 30 Mar 2017 13:26:22 BST
+- have only got 30 minutes today to work on this; hoping to get 10 edits done
+- got to about edit 25/80